SLIM-AL/poke-challenge/README.md

  - Elite Four members give the player a Rare Candy and Nature Mint upon defeat (first time only).
  - The Champion gives the player a Rare Candy, Nature Mint, and Ability Patch upon defeat (every time).
  - The Karate Master gives the player a MACHO BRACE.
+ - Choice Specs and Choice Scarf are implemented properly.
+Other Gen IV items are not.
  - Physical/special split.
  - Dragonair, Pupitar, and Shelgon evolve at level 50.
  - Gift Pokémon are replaced with Spinda.